Kodak: Still film cameras

 On January 13, 2004, Kodak announced it would stop marketing traditional still film cameras (excluding disposable cameras) in the United States, Canada, and Western Europe, but would continue to sell film cameras in India, Latin America, Eastern Europe, and China.
 By the end of 2005, Kodak had ceased manufacturing cameras that used the Advanced Photo System.
 Kodak licensed the manufacture of Kodak-branded cameras to Vivitar in 2006.

+Movie projectors

+From the 1950's through the early 1980's Kodak produced a line of 16 mm movie projectors with the brand name Pageant.
+Many remain in use.
+Their small sprocket gears make them one of the best projectors for use with old and shrunken film prints.